engsiraj/reactjs_best_practice/README.md

 ## styling

+react built to design interfaces and provide many ways to style its components.

 ### css

-there are many ways to add css in react js
+there are many ways to add css in react js.

 - inline style
-- adding style through variable
+- styles through variable
-- style css file
+- css file
-- cdn links to html file
+- cdn links

 each type will be covered here but all type are not recommended we can achieve it through many ways.

 ### inline styles

-We can use the styling this way by adding style to any element its not recomended way of styling
+we can add inline css to style element. it is not react recomended way of using style.

 ```js
 return (